-A member of the Trinity College community believing that the Board of Trustees should change a name for a campus building or facility, indoor or outdoor space, a professorship, or other activity or program or a commemorative should be permitted to submit a formal petition demonstrating a sound case and shared concern and support from a cross section of the college community.
-The Board of Trustees designates the Committee on Named Facilities and Commemoratives, led by the dean of the faculty and vice president for academic affairs, as the group to receive, consider, and vet proposals.
+A member of the Trinity College community believing that the Board of Trustees should change a name for a campus building or facility, indoor or outdoor space, professorship, or other activity or program or a commemorative should be permitted to submit a formal petition demonstrating a sound case and shared concern and support from a cross section of the College community.
+The board designates the Committee on Named Facilities and Commemoratives, led by the dean of the faculty and vice president for academic affairs, as the group to receive, consider, and vet petitions.
 The committee will seek input from the community and determine whether to ask the president to submit the qualifying petition to the board.